Complete Rest: Benefits of Couch Time

 Since most of you have been or will soon be taking some time away from the bike after a long, grueling season of racing or club riding, the first thing to do is to figure out just what taking time away means, and then to make plans for your best off-season yet.
 We start by advocating experiencing life as a couch potato.

 Thus begins my favorite time of the year – the “Complete Rest” phase.
 This phase is required to reset your body and your mind so that, by the time you do start training again, you’ve regained all your passion and energy that might have dissipated over the course of the season.
 It is also designed to allow you to lose a little bit of fitness (this is not a typo!).
 It’s impossible for the body to maintain a high level of conditioning 12 months a year.
 Remember the old adage: “The bigger the valley the higher the peak.”
+It’s also a good time to remind your family who you are again!

 How to Do Nothing